 Note that the one (1) household to be provided first-time homebuyer assistance is not included in Table AP-55.02.

 The City of Escondido was awarded a $590,369 HOME grant in 2025.
-Combined with previous year HOME funds, the City will release an RFP for the provision of long-term affordable rental housing or first-time homebuyer opportunities in 2025.
+Combined with previous year HOME funds, the City will award National CORE Renaissance & San Diego Community Housing Corporation $3,000,000 to develop Valley Creek Senior Apartments.

 AP-60 Public Housing – 91.220(h)